bemanproject/task/docs/P3796-task-issues.md

 be added to the `task`, avoiding the need to use custom scheduling.
 Doing so would yield a nicer and easier to use interface.
-In environment where TLS is currently used and developers move to an asychronous model, failure to capture and restore data in TLS is a likely source of errors.
+In environment where TLS is currently used and developers move to an asynchronous model, failure to capture and restore data in TLS is a likely source of errors.
 However, it will be necessary to specify what data needs to be stored, i.e., the problems can't be automatically avoided.

+# Conclusion

+There are some parts of the specification which can be misunderstood.
+These should be clarified correspondingly.
+In most of these cases the change only affects the wording and doesn't affect the design.

+For the issues around `affine_on` there are some potential design changes.
+In particular with respect to the exact semantics of `affine_on` the design was possibly unclear.
+Likewise, explicitly specifying that `task` customises `affine_on` and provides an `as_awaitable` function is somewhat in design space.
+The intention was that doing so would be possible with the current specification and it just didn't spell out how `co_await` a `task` from a `task` actually works.

+In any case, some fixed of the specification are needed.

 # Potential Polls